ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+10 JavaScript Mistakes That Are Killing Your Code (I Was Guilty of 9) - <a href="https://javascript.plainenglish.io/10-javascript-mistakes-that-are-killing-your-code-i-was-guilty-of-9-e7dc2838de27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>If your apps feel slow or fragile, the problem might be hiding in plain sight
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 Learn to Build Your First Countdown Timer with HTML, CSS & JavaScript (Perfect for Beginners) - <a href="https://medium.com/@moeeza3/learn-to-build-your-first-countdown-timer-with-html-css-javascript-perfect-for-beginners-92b5ef647eb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Moeez Ahmad`**

 <blockquote>Countdown timers are everywhere on the modern web.
 You’ve probably seen them on product launch pages (think new iPhone drops or Shopify…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Understanding Event Loop with Microtasks and Macrotasks in JavaScript - <a href="https://medium.com/@nikhilbaxi3/understanding-event-loop-with-microtasks-and-macrotasks-in-javascript-fbb5cc8ee6d8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nikhilbaxi`**

 <blockquote>If you’ve ever seen JavaScript print values in an unexpected order, you’ve probably run into the event loop.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 A Single = Instead of { ...spread } Had Me Debugging for Days - <a href="https://saieedshafi.medium.com/a-single-instead-of-spread-had-me-debugging-for-days-91aab3c68fb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Saieed`**

 <blockquote>I was debugging a Legacy Project’s bug, staring at empty API responses from a 3rd party with absolutely no idea why and partly blaming the…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 A Beginner’s Guide to Building a Simple Chat Bot with Pure JavaScript - <a href="https://medium.com/@edtechbymeera/a-beginners-guide-to-building-a-simple-chat-bot-with-pure-javascript-094af3517e84?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Meera Menon`**

 <blockquote>Beginner friendly tutorial guide to learn JavaScript by building a simple Chat Bot
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Angular is Finally Fast: Why You Should Drop Zone.js in 2026 - <a href="https://codewithbilal.medium.com/angular-is-finally-fast-why-you-should-drop-zone-js-in-2026-a1249dba2621?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code with Bilal`**

 <blockquote>The “magic” that made Angular easy is the same thing that made it heavy.
 It’s time to move on to a Zoneless future.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 WakaPAC’s Execution Pipeline: Why Third-Party SDKs Finally Feel Native - <a href="https://medium.com/@noescom1977/wakapacs-execution-pipeline-why-third-party-sdks-finally-feel-native-12cb1e29b5f2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Floris van den Berg`**

 <blockquote>How a unified message model turns YouTube, Vimeo, CKEditor, and TinyMCE into first-class components
 Continue reading on Medium »</blockquote>

-<h3>7.
-5 JavaScript Habits That Transformed My Coding Overnight - <a href="https://javascript.plainenglish.io/5-javascript-habits-that-transformed-my-coding-overnight-42655dfd661a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+5 JavaScript Habits That Transformed My Coding Overnight - <a href="https://medium.com/codetodeploy/5-javascript-habits-that-transformed-my-coding-overnight-42655dfd661a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asim Nasir`**

 <blockquote>Not tips habits.
 The kind that permanently rewired how I write code.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-You’ve Used Jest.
-Now Let’s Build It From Scratch. - <a href="https://medium.com/@yash-nandvana/youve-used-jest-now-let-s-build-it-from-scratch-4cb4651fc93e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Nandvana`**

-<blockquote>Every JavaScript developer has written something like this:
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>